jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 of bits sent or received.
-But applying this to a video conferencing operation, for example, would mean that if a 10% improvement of the compression algorithm is introduced at unchanged power usage, the operation would suddenly seem to be 10% less efficient.
+But applying this to a video conferencing operation, for example, would mean that if a 10% improvement of the compression algorithm is introduced at unchanged power usage, the operation could suddenly seem to be 10% less efficient.

-JUKKA: why the above example ?
-We are talking about energy usage, so a 10% drop in bits could mean a 10% drop in energy usage, so value grows.

 There are many more strange effects like the one above with this approach.
 The value definition needs to be more stable than depending